-Department Faculty: D. Ellis, Ph.D.; K. Harris, Ph.D.; M. King, Ph.D.; L. Matz, Ph.D.; P. Panzarella, Ph.D.; s.
-Pool, Ph.D.; T. Schrems, M.A.; R. Simpson, Ph.D.; M. Walsh, Ph.D.; R. Walsh, M.A.
+Department Faculty: D. Ellis, Ph.D.; K. Harris, Ph.D.; M. King, Ph.D.; L. Matz, Ph.D.; P. Panzarella, Ph.D.; T. Schrems, Ph.D.; M. Walsh, Ph.D.; R. Walsh, Ph.D.

 The Department of English offers courses in the literary history of England and America, in the literature of both nations, in factual and imaginative writing, and in public speaking.
 English courses, with exceptions noted below, are open to qualified students whether or not they concentrate in the department.
 The chief purpose of concentration in English is to enable the student to understand, appreciate and evaluate the significant literature in the English language as well as to develop the student's ability to read, write and speak English effectively.
 The department takes pride in the success its graduates have achieved in advanced study in literature, the study of law, teaching, business, indeed, in virtually every walk of life not demanding extensive and particular technical preparation.